Anerkiki/pokemon-island-resort/README.md

 ## Colour Scheme/Design

-### Background
+### Background Images

 I wanted the website's colour scheme to evoke a welcoming and relaxing island holiday feeling, so I decided on a background in either a sandy tone or a blue sea colour.

 I also liked the idea of having a background image, so I began by searching on some of the free image websites for a suitable image that would set the tone for the site.
-After browsing through a few options, I found a [background image](#background-photo) on [Freepik](https://www.freepik.com/) that felt like it perfectly matched the tropical vibe I envisioned.
+After browsing through a few options, I found a [background image](#background-image-for-main-sections) on [Freepik](https://www.freepik.com/) that felt like it perfectly matched the tropical vibe I envisioned.
 I instantly loved the colours in this image (and how well they worked together) - from the golden sand background colour, the vibrant green of the palm leaves, and the range of other colours in the smaller details such as the shells and footprints - and decided to make a colour palette from these to use throughout the website for consistency.

 To be able to use each of these specific colours from the image throughout the website, I used the [ColorZilla Chrome Extension](https://www.colorzilla.com/), which allowed me to pinpoint and extract exact colour codes directly from any online image.
 I added many different colours, then refined my choices by previewing them on the site to ensure they complemented each other and provided good contrast.

+### Header/Navbar and Footer

+For the Header and Footer of the site, I decided I wanted it to have a bit of a bamboo shack feel, so started looking for images with horizontally lined up bamboo.
+Eventually found an [image](#bamboo-image-used-as-header-and-footer-background) I was happy with, but the colouring was wrong, so I decided to use an image and add a coloured overlay of one of the colours I'd decided on using before from the leaves the background image.

+I decided to use this too for the footer, as it gave the site a bit more of a 'beach shack' type feel, and looked nice and dark enough for lighter content to show up well.

 ### Colour Pallet